-NR measurements were reported for magnetite nanoparticles dissolved in water with nominal size of 5, 15, and 25 nm (FF5, FF15, and FF25) at a concentration of 5 vol %, under zero field, after 2 and 12 h of applying an out-of-plane magnetic field of 100 mT, adjacent to differently functionalized silicon substrates.
-The reflectivity data reveal that a wetting layer of magnetic NPs only forms at a silicon interface if the particles are either physisorbed or chemisorbed.
+NR measurements were reported for magnetite nanoparticles dissolved in water with nominal size of 5, 15 and 25 nm (FF5, FF15 and FF25) at a concentration of 5 vol.%, under zero-field, after 2 hrs and after 12 hrs of applying an out-of-plane magnetic field of 100 mT, adjacent to differently functionalized silicon substrates.
+The reflectivity data reveals that a wetting layer of magnetic NPs only forms at a silicon interface if the particles are either physisorbed or chemisorbed.
 The densest layers are found for the stronger chemical binding.
-Once formed, this first wetting layer results in magnetic stray fields attracting further particles, which may form a second layer.
-This layer is only observed for NPs which are inherently ferrimagnetic and rotate via Brownian motion to align their anisotropy axis with the local magnetic field.
+Once formed this first wetting layer results in magnetic stray fields attracting further particles, which may form a second layer.
+This layer is only observed for NPs which are inherently ferrimagnetic and only collectively behave SPM.
 Generally, larger NPs with larger moments show better layering.
 Once an out-of-plane magnetic field is applied, additional layers form and the existing ones become denser packed.
-This densification continues over the whole time of the investigation of up to 12 h.
+This densification continues over the whole time of the investigation of up to 12 hours.